 A final personal note

-Finally, if you find yourself at a similar point in life, consider doing a coaching process to get things back on track.
-You can find more info here.
+If you find yourself at a similar point in life, consider doing a coaching process to get things on the right track.
+Contact us for more details how we can support you.